4 years in, Trump fondly recalls Trump Tower campaign launch

 That included scrapping aides’ ideas on what he should wear.

 “He asked me about a black suit.
-I said, ‘Yes, that’s iconic, that’s ‘The Apprentice,”” recalled Nunberg.
+I said, ‘Yes, that’s iconic, that’s ‘The Apprentice,'” recalled Nunberg.
 Trump disagreed.
-“He said ‘You’re a moron.
+“He said, ‘You’re a moron.
 Blue is better.
 It works better with the flags.’
 He was right.”

 Trump was thrilled with the speech’s reception and later remarked on how successful the day had been for his brand.
 “How great is this for Trump?”
 Nunberg recalled the candidate saying at one point.